ChippyPlus/Pycloud/docs/math/eva.md

-# The math/add Http Docs
+# The math/eva Http Docs

-Math/add takes 2 integers or floats and returns the addition of them.
+Math/eva takes 1 string and returns an evaluation of the string from `arg1` in a mathematical context.
-Representation: arg1 + arg2
+Representation: eval(arg1)
 ---------

 ## Http request format